ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-tools/minikube.md

 brew install minikube
 ```

-- Installs Minikube on macOS using Homebrew.
+- Installs Minikube using Homebrew.

+* **Docker must be installed on the system to use minikube.** Because Minikube will use Docker in the background.
+We can
+  also use many tools like VirtualBox in the background.
+* For testing `minikube status`.

 ---

 ## Starting Minikube

 ### 1. Start with a Docker driver

+By default, it uses Docker in the background.

 ```bash
 minikube start --driver=docker